Bend in Oregon is the ideal tax beer haven to grant your wishes!

 The Deschutes Beer is the world's fifth-largest beer brand.

 You can see their exquisite process by taking a tour around Deschutes Brewery.

 From learning about beer history and culture to watching beer bottled with clockwork precision, this tour will make you a life-long beer devotee!

-Finally, cap off the fantastic tour with the equally fantastic foam of your favorite beer in the sampling section.
+Finally, cap off the fantastic tour with the equally impressive foam of your favorite beer in the sampling section.

-No matter what your beer sensibilities, you will find a beer to suit you here!
+No matter your beer sensibilities, you will find a beer to suit you here!